 Ah, Saint Paul, the “other” Twin City.
 St. Paul doesn’t get as much love as it should, but that’s how residents like it.
 As many locals will tell you, Minneapolis is where you want to work and have a night out, and St. Paul is where you want to live.

 Summit Avenue is one of the most well-known streets in the state.
-It’s home to the longest stretch of Victorian and Edwardian-era houses in the country, and it’s where the Governor’s Mansion resides amongst the rows of mansions from “old” money.
+It’s home to the longest stretch of Victorian and Edwardian-era houses in the country, where the Governor’s Mansion resides amongst the rows of mansions from “old” money.

 See Related: Best Tours in Minnesota